 Recycling plastic is just a myth.
 According to Greenpeace, just 9% of plastic is recycled globally.
 In developed nations that figure hardly reaches 50%.
 Most of the plastic which does get recycled is downcycled into lower value or non-recyclable plastic.
 This means that even recycled plastic will eventually end up in the landfill.
 Recycling plastic just delays this inevitable journey to the landfill.

 Over 90% of plastic is manufactured from fossil fuels.
 According to CIEL (Center for International Environmental Law) in 2019 the emissions from plastic manufacturing and incineration equaled that of 189 coal-fired power station.
 By the middle of the century plastic products will count for 20% of all oil consumption if we continue on the same trajectory.

-What can we do about the plastic problem?
+What can you do about the plastic problem?

-As individuals and households the first thing we can do is change what is within our power.
-That means changing how we consume.
-The best way to go about this is to reduce waste of whatever type, starting with single use plastics.
+As individuals and households the first thing you can do is change what is within your power.
+That means changing how you consume.
+The best way to go about this is to reduce waste of whatever type, starting with single-use plastics.